abrookins/streaming_django/README.md

 ### What does the client get?

-If all goes well, the client should see a response like this:
+If the streaming response worked, the client should get an HTTP 1.1 response with the `Transfer-Encoding: chunked` header, and instead of a single piece of content with a `Content-Length`, the client should see each bytestring that your generator/iterator yielded, sent with the length of that chunk.

+Here is an example that uses the code in this repository:

 ```
-~/src/streaming_django master
-(streaming_django) ❯ curl -vv "http://192.168.99.100/download_csv_streaming"                                                                   [NORMAL]
+(streaming_django) ❯ curl -vv --raw "http://192.168.99.100/download_csv_streaming"
 *   Trying 192.168.99.100...
 * Connected to 192.168.99.100 (192.168.99.100) port 80 (#0)
 > GET /download_csv_streaming HTTP/1.1